 Pay all bills electronically online.
 Automate everything that you possibly can.
 If you order home supplies off of Amazon, set up a subscription order where you get toilet paper delivered every six weeks.
-Use you calendar as a tool to set reminders for regular appointments.
+Use your calendar as a tool to set reminders for regular appointments.
 For example, if you have to take the dog to the groomer every two months, set a reminder to go off every two months.
-Or if your groomer will let you, set up a standing appointment, where you bring Rylie the yorkie in every other first Monday of the month at 9 a.m.
+Or if your groomer will let you, set up a standing appointment, where you bring Rylie the Yorkie in every other first Monday of the month at 9 a.m.
 The more automatic and easy routines you can set up, the more streamlined your life will become.

 You want all aspects of your life to work like clockwork, right?
 Take the time to create systems; then use the systems.
 If you go grocery shopping for your family of four once a week, create a list of all the items you like to have in your kitchen.
 Type it up as a Word document; then print it out each time you go to the store.
 Circle the items that you need.
 Or find a magnetic pad and keep it on your refrigerator.
 Whenever you run out of eggs or hot sauce, immediately write it on the pad that’s on the fridge.

 The next time you go to the store, pull off the top sheet and buy all the groceries that you need.